ckgerteis/showa-digital-asset-archive/README.md

 ## Licensing

 This repository documents licenses stated on external listings (commonly Fab Standard or CC BY).
 The repository itself is released under the MIT License.
-Always confirm license terms on the asset page prior to reuse.
+Always confirm the license terms on the asset page before reuse.

 Fab license overview: https://dev.epicgames.com/documentation/en-us/fab/licenses-and-pricing-in-fab
 CC BY 4.0 legal code: https://creativecommons.org/licenses/by/4.0/legalcode.en